Chamath-the-curious/YoutubeDownloader/README.md

 There are a lot of websites/scripts to download YouTube videos or convert videos to MP3 files, but most of them don't work or are full of ads, making them unusable, so I created this as my first ever coding project.

-**Built with**

-This project was built using the following tools and technologies:
+**This project was built using the following tools and technologies:**

 - ![Python](https://img.shields.io/badge/Python-3.10-blue?logo=python&logoColor=white)
 - ![yt-dlp](https://img.shields.io/badge/yt--dlp-latest-yellow?logo=youtube&logoColor=white)